 - What is the ‘spatial’ / hierarchical relationship between them?

 - What do we know about them?

 - Where are those knowledge resources to be found?

 - How do we access them

-As we continued to create knowledge maps of important ‘spaces’ in the world and began to fully appreciated their power, we thought why not make them available to everybody?
-There must be many individuals / teams / organisations / communities that would benefit from more easily discovering & accessing the knowledge they need so they can spend their precious (and usually limited) time & resources actually utilisisng it to do what they need to do, rather than scrolling through endless search results (assuming they knew what to look for in the first place of course).
+By discovering & accessing the knowledge they need more quickly (and with a lot less stress :-), they could spend their precious (and usually limited) time & resources actually utilisng it to do what they need to do, rather than scrolling through endless search results (assuming they knew what to look for in the first place of course).